 About the estate:

-This large 28-hectare estate was long managed by André and Michel.
+This large 28-hectare estate was long run by André and Michel.
 Guillaume, Michel’s son, joined the business in 2009.
 The estate is located on the steep hillside of Torméry, south of Chignin.
 It was the grandfather who oversaw the replanting in the 1950s.
 The estate avoids herbicides as much as possible but cannot work all its plots by hand.
-Guillaume is experimenting with organic farming on the two and a half hectares he acquired to establish the Côteau de Torméry estate.
+Guillaume is experimenting with organic farming on the two and a half hectares he acquired to form the Côteau de Torméry estate.
 He is also conducting aging trials in large oak casks or stoneware.
-A broad, consistent range with promising innovations.
+A broad, cohesive range with promising innovations.

 Guide Hachette des vins